-MANILA -- Expect rains over Visayas and Mindanao as Tropical Storm Karen and low pressure area (LPA) continue to hover, the state weather bureau said on Wednesday.
+MANILA -- Expect rains over Visayas and Mindanao as Tropical Storm "Karen" (international name: Sanba) and a low pressure area (LPA) continue to hover, the state weather bureau said on Wednesday.

-Aurelio said the tropical storm has maintained its strength and has slightly accelerated as it continues to move over the east of Philippine sea.
+Weather forecaster Aldczar Aurelio said the tropical storm has slightly accelerated as it continues to move over the east of Philippine sea.

 He said if it will not change its track, Karen is not expected make landfall in any part of the country.